 When I woke up on the ward I felt fine and a neighbouring patient told me I was lucky to be in my bed because the previous occupier had put a lot of credit on the TV which I would be able to use!
-However, the doctor came round later on and said I could go home the next day which was great but I never got to use it!
+However, the doctor came round later on and said I could go home the next day, which was great but I never got to use the credit!
 Once I returned home the pain came and my body turned various shades of purple around the wound.
 This took several days to subside and left several small scars, each 3-4 cm long on my left side above my hip.
 No stitches were used or dressings on either operation so the wounds healed quite quickly.

 I heard about Penny Brohn UK at a cancer open day at St Richard’s Hospital where cancer patients were invited to hear about the various community services available in the district.
 I listened to a speaker from Penny Brohn UK talk on the charity and what they did and thought it sounded very interesting.
 I decided to attend a Living Well course at the National Centre, near Bristol.
 My wife, who had become a carer by default, came with me.
 It was a residential two-day course and covered many different aspects of life with cancer.

-I was having difficulty coming to terms with having cancer as it had all happened so suddenly and I had previously been luckily in good health.
-Penny Brohn UK helped me put things in perspective and helped me adjust to the aftershock of having been diagnosed with cancer and having gone through two major operations one after the other.
+I was having difficulty coming to terms with having cancer as it had all happened so suddenly and I had previously been in good health.
+Penny Brohn UK helped me put things in perspective and helped me adjust to the aftershock of having been diagnosed with cancer, and having gone through two major operations one after the other.
 The shock of being diagnosed had left me with anxiety and difficulty sleeping; both of which Penny Brohn UK helped me to address through relaxation and mindfulness techniques.
 After attending the course I felt more at ease with myself and was able to sleep better.
 I left with good intentions about changing to a healthy diet, doing more exercise and getting more involved in my local community.

 One of the great things about attending the Living Well course was meeting other people who all had different experiences and came from different walks of life all over the country and to discuss the issues with them.
 It made me feel that it wasn’t just me and that it can happen to anyone at any time.
-I realised how lucky I was to have been diagnosed relatively early and hopefully the surgery will have removed the cancer; although there is always the worry that it will come back.
+I realised how lucky I was to have been diagnosed relatively early and hopefully the surgery will have removed the cancer.
+Although there is always the worry that it will come back.
 But if it does, it is good to know that there are organisations such as Penny Brohn UK which can be relied upon for support and help when you need it most.